sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

     :target: /images/AE/AirAECompGPS.jpg

-Next insert the connectors of the GPS module on an angle through the top right opening of the Air AE.
+Next insert the connectors of the GPS module on an angle through the top left opening of the Air AE.
-The 4pin  Connector plugs into the I2C hub and the 6 pin connector is routed out through the opening underneath the XSR.
+The GPS 4pin Connector plugs into the I2C hub and the 6 pin connector is routed out through the opening underneath the XSR.

 .. image:: /images/AE/AirAECompRFD_SM.jpg
     :target: /images/AE/AirAECompRFD.jpg